Best Laundry Pods of 2021

 Everybody loves to pull clothes out of the dryer and see them looking brighter and whiter than before.
 This metric focuses on the fabric and the pod.
 We looked for color changes, smelled the fragrance's strength and notes, and felt each batch of clothing.
 We made sure to note if each pod dissolved fully in our cold-water wash.
 Every pod in this review dissolved fully in each of our test washes.

 Many laundry pods offer 3 in 1 or 4 in 1 designs that allow them to act as a color booster, detergent, stain remover, odor-lifter, and/or fabric softener.
-The Arm and Hammer 4 in 1, Grab Green 3 in 1, and Tide 3 in 1 provide these features that enhance the load quality.
+The Arm and Hammer 4 in 1 and Tide 3 in 1 provide these features that enhance the load quality.
 If you want your clothes to radiate bright colors and be soft to the touch, seek out a laundry pod with that particular function listed under "pod functions".

 If you prefer zero fragrances in your freshly washed clothes, we recommend the Seventh Generation Free and Clear or All Free and Clear; both will provide you with clean, bright clothes — minus the aroma.